-Optimizing your performance as a basketball player can be thought of as a two stage process.
-First you need to build the fundamental components of movement, and then you need to translate that movement into quality sports performance.
+Optimizing your performance as a basketball player can be broken down into a two-part process.
+First you need to build the fundamental components of movement.
+Then you need to translate that movement into quality sports performance.

 The Building Blocks of Performance